SINGAPORE Dyson, known for its bagless vacuum cleaners and bladeless fans, wants to develop, make and sell a lot more products in Asia.

-Frustrated with existing products quickly losing suction, James Dyson drew inspiration from the industrial cyclones in sawmills and invented the Dual Cyclone vacuum cleaner.
+Frustrated with existing products quickly losing suction, James Dyson drew inspiration from the industrial cyclones in sawmills to invent the Dual Cyclone vacuum cleaner.

-It has now been a quarter-century since the company was born, dad has turned 69 and his baby is among the world's top-four vacuum cleaner makers by units sold, according to market research company Euromonitor International.
+A quarter of a century after the company was born, dad has turned 69 and his baby is among the world's top-four vacuum cleaner makers by units sold, according to market research company Euromonitor International.

 Five Asian appliance makers that have similar revenue as Dyson (around $3 billion to $6 billion) are expected to have Ebitdas ranging from $80 million to $386 million.
-This high-end figure is less than half what Dyson recorded in 2016.
+The high end of that range is less than half what Dyson recorded in 2016.

 The company's share of the nonrobot vacuum cleaner market is increasing.
-It hit 6.1% last year, up from 5.4% in 2014, despite Dyson's high prices, ranging from about $300 to $600, according to the company's U.S. online store.
+It hit 6.1% last year, up from 5.4% in 2014, despite Dyson's high prices of around $300 to $600, according to the company's U.S. online store.

-In another category, Dyson is the world's 37th-ranked fan-maker, with 0.3% of the highly fragmented market.
+Dyson is the world's 37th-ranked fan maker, with a 0.3% share of the highly fragmented market.
 The company sells its products in 75 countries and regions and gets 90% of its sales outside the U.K.